hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
     - File Inspection: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
   - <span style="color: #bb6600;">intelligent proxy</span>
-    - intercept and proxy requests for URLs, potentially malicious files, and domain names associated with certain uncategorized or "grey" domains
+    - intercept and proxy requests for URLs, potentially malicious files, and domain names associated with certain uncategorize or "grey" domains
     - some websites have content that most users want to access while also posing a risk because of the possibility of hosting malware
     - prevent malicious content downloads from suspicious domains while allowing normal web traffic
     - config procedure to block traffic